roadtocode4u/spaceship/docs/html/09-ordered-list-and-unordered-list/09-ordered-list-and-unordered-list.md

 ## Unordered List

-An unordered list is used to create a list of related items that have no specific order or sequence.
+An unordered list is used to create a list of related items that have **no specific order or sequence**.
 It is represented by the `<ul>` tag in HTML.

 **Syntax :**